NVIDIA/cuda-quantum/python/README.md

 [//]: # (Begin complete install)

 CUDA-Q does not require a GPU to use, but some components are GPU-accelerated.

-If you have access to an NVIDIA GPU, you can enable GPU-acceleration within CUDA-Q by installing the CUDA as well as a CUDA-aware MPI implementation.
+Getting started with CUDA-Q on `x86_64` platforms simply requires `pip install cuda-quantum`.
+If you have an NVIDIA GPU on your host system, you will be able to use it without any further installation steps.

+However, if you want to perform multi-GPU simulations, or if you are using `aarch64`/`arm64` processors, additional components must be installed.
 We recommend using [Conda](https://docs.conda.io/en/latest/) to do so.
 If you are not already using Conda, you can install a minimal version following the instructions